ccphillippi/predicting-boston-housing-prices/README.md

 ### |error| as a function of price

-I'm surprised to see there doesn't seem to be a significant slope here, thus the error actually does not seem to be related to the price.
+I'm surprised to see there doesn't seem to be a significant slope here.
+The error actually does not seem to be related to the price.

 ```python